mjordan/islandora_bulk_delete/README.md

 ## Usage

 There is no graphical user interface for this module.
-It only provides one drush command.
+It only provides one drush command, `drush islandora_bulk_delete_delete`, or `drush iChainsaw` for short.

 When you run the command, it tells you how many objects it is going to delete, and prompts you to make sure you want to go ahead.
 If you say 'y', it does to the resulting objects what a chainsaw does to the branches of a tree.
 If you say 'n', drush exits without doing anything.
-The chainsaw returns to idle with the safety on.

-However, if you include the `--list` option, the objects are only listed and not deleted.
+However, there is a safety switch on this chainsaw.
+If you include the `--list` option, the objects are only listed and not deleted.
 The `--list` option does not take a value, unlike the other options described below.

 To delete objects (to purge them, to use FedoraCommons' terminology), issue a command with one of the following templates: